getstation/electron-better-web-request/readme.md

 # Electron Better Web Request

-This module aims to extends the usage of `electron-web-request` by allowing to bind many different listeners to the lifecycle events proposed by Electron.
+This module aims to extends the usage of `electron-web-request` by allowing to bind different listeners to the lifecycle events proposed by Electron.
 It aligns with the base usage found [here](https://electronjs.org/docs/api/web-request), but work around [this issue](https://github.com/electron/electron/issues/10478) by proposing a multi-listeners mecanism.

 It can be used as a drop in replacement, and only needs to receive the `electron-web-request` as an injected dependency to work indenticaly.
-If used as is, it will only use the last registered listener for a method, to be retro-compatible.
+If used as is, it will only use the last registered listener for a method (retro-compatible).
 On top of that, the [API]() offers ways to add / remove listeners, give context to listeners and define a custom merging strategy for all applicable listeners.

 ## Getting started